thebenedict/thebenedict.github.io/_posts/2015-12-09-sema-difference.markdown

   </table>
 </div>

-<p><div class="caption">The 6 newspapers used for this project.
-Nation Media is foreign-owned, IPP Media is owned by a wealthy Tanzanian, and TSN is controlled by the government of Tanzania.</div></p>
+<p><div class="caption">The six newspapers used for this project.
+Nation Media is foreign-owned, IPP Media is owned by a wealthy Tanzanian, and TSN is owned by the government of Tanzania.</div></p>

 ### The setup
-On September 14, 2015 I set up scrapers to download all articles linked from the front page of these 6 newspapers’ websites.
-The scrapers were built in python with [scrapy](http://scrapy.org) and ran twice daily, with deduplication done in post-processing.
+On September 14, 2015 I set up scrapers to download all articles linked from the front page of these six newspapers’ websites.
+The scrapers were built in Python with [scrapy](http://scrapy.org) and ran twice daily, with deduplication done in post-processing.
 The election was held on October 25, and by mid-November the scrapers had accumulated almost 9000 articles: about 4900 in English and 3900 in Swahili.
-I used Python to clean and organize the scraped articles, and looked at the data in 3 ways:
+I used Python to clean and organize the scraped articles, and looked at the data in three ways:

   1. Counted terms of interest by language and publication
   2. Manually compared selected English and Swahili headlines
-  3. Experimented with topic modeling using Latent Dirichlet Allocation (LDA) on the English articles
+  3. Experimented with topic modeling using [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (LDA) on the English articles

 ### Counting terms
 I selected some key terms related to the election, plus a few more general terms for comparison, and counted the number of times they were mentioned over two months from September 15 - November 15.